 When transporting wine bottles, safety is critical.
 You want to avoid shattering a precious bottle at all costs.
 Thus, you need a stable container.
-Most regular bags and backpacks aren’t appropriate for bottles and glassware because they are made from too thin fabric.
+Most regular bags and backpacks are inappropriate for bottles and glassware because they are made from too thin fabric.

 Bags for wine bottle transportation are made from more rigid materials.
 In the best case, they have padded walls and dividers or even a foam inlay to prevent bottles from damaging each other.

 Besides avoiding glass breakage, you also want to protect your bottles from heat and sunlight.
-Both can damage wine, in particular if you expose it over a longer period.
+Both can damage wine, particularly if you expose it over a more extended period.
 During travels, this risk is relatively low.
 Nevertheless, you should go for well-insulated containers to be safe.

 A wine bag’s fabric is one factor for temperature.
-The thicker it is, the better is its insulation capacity.
-Special layers, for instance, from polyester, are even better to keep wine chilled.
+The thicker it is, the better its insulation capacity.
+Special layers, for instance, from polyester, are even better for keeping wine chilled.
 Besides, a closure, preferably with a zipper, contributes to temperature control.

 For many occasions like a picnic, a bag that holds one wine bottle is fine.
-But in some cases, that’s not enough space.
-Especially when visiting a winery or when going on vacation to famous wine countries like France or Italy, you might want to bring home three, six, or even more bottles.
+But in some cases, that is not enough space.
+Especially when visiting a winery or going on vacation to famous wine countries like France or Italy, you might want to bring home three, six, or even more bottles.